DRIP: A Versatile Family of Space-Time ISAC Discrete-time Sequences: Abstract

 \section{Abstract}

-The following paper introduces Dual beam-similarity awaRe Integrated sensing and communications (ISAC) with controlled Peak-to-average power ratio (DRIP) waveforms.
-DRIP is a novel family of space-time ISAC waveforms designed for dynamic peak-to-average power ratio (PAPR) adjustment.
-The proposed DRIP waveforms are designed to conform to specified PAPR levels while exhibiting beampattern properties, effectively targeting multiple desired directions and suppressing interference for multi-target sensing applications, while closely resembling radar chirps.
-For communication purposes, the proposed DRIP waveforms aim to minimize multi-user interference across various constellations.
-Addressing the non-convexity of the optimization framework required for generating DRIP waveforms, we introduce a block cyclic coordinate descent algorithm.
-This iterative approach ensures convergence to an optimal ISAC waveform solution.
+The following paper introduces Dual beam-similarity awaRe Integrated sensing and communications (ISAC) with controlled Peak-to-average power ratio (DRIP) discrete-time sequences.
+DRIP is a novel family of space-time ISAC discrete-time sequences designed for dynamic peak-to-average power ratio (PAPR) adjustment.
+The proposed DRIP sequences are designed to conform to specified PAPR levels while exhibiting beampattern properties, effectively targeting multiple desired directions and suppressing interference for multi-target sensing applications, while closely resembling radar chirps.
+For communication purposes, the proposed DRIP sequences aim to minimize multi-user interference across various constellations.
+Addressing the non-convexity of the optimization framework required for generating DRIP sequences, we introduce a block cyclic coordinate descent algorithm.
+This iterative approach ensures convergence to an optimal ISAC sequence solution.
 Simulation results validate the DRIP waveforms' superior performance, versatility, and favorable ISAC trade-offs, highlighting their potential in advanced multi-target sensing and communication systems.